 - Communicate biological information in its context both orally and in writing

 - Ability to work in teams and share expertise while demonstrating that biology is an integrative discipline

-There are many work place settings and industries you can apply your major based on your professional interests.
-Below is a sample list of industry clusters that other Biological Sciences majors have transitioned into professionally.
+There are many workplace settings and industries in which you can apply your major based on your professional interests.
+Below is a sample list of industry clusters that other Biological Sciences majors have transitioned into.
 What type of setting or career focus appeals to you?

 - Arts, Media, and Communications

 - Business and Entrepreneurship